KTQD/C-Chap5-Ex2/README.md

-## Factorial Calculation with a Loop:
+## Fibonacci Sequence Generation:
-Write a C program to:
-- Calculate the factorial of a given number using a loop.
+Write a C program to generate the Fibonacci sequence up to a specified number of terms using a loop.
-- Prompt the user to enter a positive integer and then compute its factorial using a loop.
+- The program should prompt the user to enter the number of terms and then generate the Fibonacci sequence using a loop.
-- Display the factorial as the output.
+- Display the Fibonacci sequence as the output.

 ## Run and Test
 ### Testcase 1:
 Prompt input: